enosair/bentkus_conf_seq/README.md

 required guarantee is satisfied.
 Confidence sequence is used to help people determine the number of samples you need, i.e. the stopping time.

 We provide a Bentkus confidence sequence that improves on the exisiting approaches that use Cramér-Chernoff techniques (e.g. Hoeffding, Bernstein, Bennett).

 ### Code organization
 - `conc_ineq`: Hoeffding-type, Bernstein-type, and Bentkus' methods for pointwise and uniform bounds.
 - `ci_expr.py`: code to run a single uniform confidence sequence coverage experiment
 - `ada_stop.py`: code to run a single adaptive stopping experiment for (epsilon, delta) mean estimation.
 - `*.ipynb`: code to generate the plots in our paper.

 ### Code Dependency
-- To run the HRMS Bernstein method, you need to install confseq: https://github.com/gostevehoward/confseq https://pypi.org/project/confseq/
+- To run the HRMS Bernstein methods, you need to install [[confseq](https://github.com/gostevehoward/confseqi)].